Ancient Cannabis Plants and Incense Burners Discovered in China

-Archeologists have found 13 well-preserved cannabis plants at a 2,500-year-old burial site in Western China.
+In 2016, Archeologists found 13 well-preserved cannabis plants at a 2,500-year-old burial site in Western China.
 Writing in the journal Economic Botany, researchers described the discovery as “an extraordinary cache of ancient, well-preserved Cannabis” that “appear to have been locally produced and purposefully arranged and used as a burial shroud.”
-The plants were displayed on top of a corpse in a tomb at Jiayi cemetery in Turpan in Xinjiang province.
+The plants were displayed on top of a corpse in a tomb at Jiayi cemetery in Turpan in the Xinjiang region.

 In 2008, archeologists discovered another cache of ancient cannabis in the area in the grave of a shaman.
 Xinjiang has a long history with cannabis—from the ancient Subeixi culture to the Muslim Uyghurs who continue their tradition of hash-making to this day.

-The latest finding marks the first time complete cannabis plants from this time period have been found.
-They also confirm something archeologists have long suspected: that cannabis was cultivated in the region at the time.
+The plant finding marks the first time complete cannabis material from this time period has been discovered.
+It also confirms what archeologists have long suspected: that cannabis was cultivated in the region at the time.
 And like previous parts of ancient cannabis plants that were found, “researchers suspect that this marijuana was grown and harvested for its psychoactive resin,” reports National Geographic.

 Other archeological evidence from Eurasia had residue of opium and cannabis that were apparently used for “drug-fueled rituals.”
 Ancient Chinese medicine texts also contained references to the psychoactivity of cannabis and other plants, Freedom Leaf previously reported.

-Earlier this year, a review of archeological records suggested that cannabis may have played a crucial role in human migration patterns 5,000 years ago.
+Earlier in 2016, a review of archeological records suggested that cannabis may have played a crucial role in human migration patterns 5,000 years ago.
 The early migrants’ routes eventually evolved into the Silk Road.
 The research suggests that the cannabis trade may have helped fuel this ancient migration that contributed to the rise of European and Asian civilizations.

 “The two things happened at the same time,” reports the Influence.
 “The Yamnaya spread out across the continent, and cannabis cultivation flourished in their wake.”